tomekw/tackle/README.md

 For now, it provides these packages:

 * `Tackle.Results` - generic `Result` type. `Success` and `Failure`.
 For now, read the package spec.
 * `Tackle.UTF8_Strings` - UTF8 strings in Ada.
-Use `String` as a literal vehicle and for IO. `UTF8_String` is eagerly validated for truncated sequences, proper continuation bytes, overlong encoding, surrogate and range checks.
+Use `String` as a literal vehicle and for IO. `UTF8_String` is eagerly validated for truncated sequences, improper continuation bytes, overlong encoding, surrogate and range checks.
 Raises `Encoding_Error` if invalid.
 For now, read the package spec.
 * `Tackle.UTF8_Strings.Codepoint_Iterators` - (soon) - `Ada.Containers`-like `Cursor` API to traverse `UTF8_String` codepoint by codepoint.

 ## Building